NUbots/NUbots/README.md

 2. Clone this git repository onto your machine: e.g.

-		$ git clone git@github.com:nubots/NUClearPort.git ~/NUClearPort
+		$ git clone git@github.com:nubots/NUbots.git ~/NUbots

-3. Run `vagrant up` from the NUClearPort directory: e.g.
+3. Run `vagrant up` from the NUbots directory: e.g.

-		$ cd ~/NUClearPort
+		$ cd ~/NUbots
 		$ vagrant up

-	The `vagrant up` command tells Vagrant to create and start a VM for the NUClearPort project based on the project's `Vagrantfile`.
+	The `vagrant up` command tells Vagrant to create and start a VM for the NUbots project based on the project's `Vagrantfile`.

 	**Note:** The very first time `vagrant up` is run on your computer, it will initiate